CryptoLaw/public/pr/first-sc/README.md

 ### Execution

 BitQuant Research Laboratories (Asia) Ltd. Director, Dr Joseph Wang, proudly signed the digitally drafted agreement with AirButton's CEO, Oswis Wong.
-"This Smart Contract came about through several months of technical effort and legal research," said Dr Wang, "we are very passionate about this new technology--it's only a matter of time until it revolutionizes how people do business."
+"This Smart Contract came about through several months of collaboration with CryptLaw, including both technical effort and legal research," said Dr Wang, "we are very passionate about this new technology--it's only a matter of time until it revolutionizes how people do business."

 The Smart Contract in question is that of a business loan from BitQuant to AirButton, the terms of which are plainly viewable on GitHub.com, as it was an open source project.
 [1]